jerome-trc/biomorph/ATTRIB.md

 Plasma Cannon sprites (as well as those of the Plasma Globule) are courtesy of id Software LLC and Midway Games Inc., and were edited by Realm667 user Robot J.

+Arc Caster HUD sprites are courtesy of ZDoom forum user VriskaSerket.
+The Arc Caster pickup sprite is courtesy of the Librequake Project, id Software LLC, and Banjo Software, with edits by Realm667 user KILLA DIO.

 Minivulcan and Heavy Battle Rifle HUD sprites are courtesy of ZDoom forum user Sonik.o.fan.

 Hand Cannon sprites are courtesy of Realm667 user Mor'ladim, id Software, and Legend of the Monster Hunter.